itamos-ism/3D-PDR-pblc/docs/source/makefile.rst

   - ``MEDIUM`` — 77 species, 1158 reactions (due to B. Gaches).
   - ``FULL`` — 215 species, 2926 reactions.

   More complex networks increase runtime.
-See :ref:`species` how to specify the initial elemental abundances.
+See the :ref:`species` section on how to specify the initial elemental abundances.

 - **XRAYS**:
   Enables X-ray chemistry (currently experimental).